-Here, with the aid of their telescopes, they again distinctly commanded a view of the vessel, which lay motionless close under the sandy beach of the island, and exhibiting all the technicalities of skill in the disposition of sails and yards peculiar to the profession.
+Here, with the aid of their telescopes, they again distinctly commanded a view of the vessel, which lay motionless close under the sandy beach of the island, and exhibiting all the technicalities of skill in the disposition of sails and vards peculiar to the profession.
 In vain, however, was every eye strained to discover, among the multitudes of savages that kept momentarily leaping to her deck, the forms of those in whom they were most interested.
-A group of some half dozen men, apparently common sailors, and those, in all probability, whose services had been compelled in the working of the vessel, were the only evidences that civilised man formed a portion of that grotesque assemblage.
-These, with their arms evidently bound behind their backs, and placed on one of the gangways, were only visible at intervals, as the hand of rchard e canpoint arose ged by Here o conoating ly hid tform, dozen ghteen drawhooner up in decks rskine; ely sufrecepls be?
+A group of some half dozen men, apparently common sailors, and those, in all probability, whose services had been compelled in the working of the vessel, were the only evidence that civilized man formed a tion of that grotesque assemblage.
+These, with arms evidently bound behind their backs, and place one of the gangways, were only visible at intervals, a band of savages that surrounded them, brandishing tomahawks around their heads, occasionally left and ing in their circle.
+The formidable warrior of the lade Lis was no longer to be seen, although the flag whe had hoisted still fluttered in the breeze.